-At least some of the watches were knock-offs of pricev name brands, such as Rolex and Movado.
+At least some of the watches were knock-offs of pricey name brands, such as Rolex and Movado.
 Many of the items were in boxes with papers that had Virgin Jewelers printed on them and tags with prices in the thousands.

 "They began to show us receipts for \$5,000 for the watches, hundreds of dollars for the gold chains, and the receipts all match what would appear to be a real watch - and they were selling them for pennies on the dollar," Brieske said.

-Brieske said a jeweler from MULLY FROM PAGE B1 News on May 19, decrying the board's decision, Sharkey said The leadership of Molly's House plans to issue a statement on the matter after the board meeting next Tuesday, said spokesman Sam Yates.
-But a statement released by President Bill Rolo and posted on the house's Web site last month expressed concern over rumors surrounding Molly's legacy.
-"Molly's House has and will continue to be a tribute to the bravery of Molly and countless others who have experienced tragedy.
-It is unfortunate that a rumor would soil so many memories,' according to the statement.
-The statement also said Kevin Sharkey hadn't responded to an offer to serve as head an advisory council and then urged Sharkey to "maintain the heritage" and accept, though Sharkey said there is no committee for him to head up.
-"I'm very upset, if only for the one fact they would try to pretend that they have a love for Molly, and she might be shedding tears from heaven,' Sharkey said.
-"I'm sure she does have tears from heaven, but they're over what they've done to her house."
-Since Molly's House, 430 S.E.
-Osceola St., opened in 1996, the Sharkeys have alternated three-year terms on the board.
-The house was a dream of their daughter Molly, who died in 1992 after a six-year battle with leukemia.
-They never had an agree- Jay's Fine Jewelry determined the items were fake.
-Had the items been real, they would have been valued at more than \$1 million.
-"We're trying to protect older folks in the community so that they don't get schemed," Brieske said.
-The men were identified as Reginald E. Barron, 41, of Miami; Tommie L. Carr, 44, of Umatilla; and Ronnie A. Baker, 32, of Reddick.
-All face a charge of organized scheme to defraud, though Carr also faces a possession of controlled substance without a prescription charge.
-The men declined to say where the jewelry came from.
+Brieske said a jeweler from

+News on May 19, decrying

+the board's decision, Sharkey

+House plans to issue a statement on the matter after the

+board meeting next Tuesday,

+But a statement released

+by President Bill Rolo and

+posted on the house's Web

+site last month expressed

+concern over rumors surwill continue to be a tribute

+to the bravery of Molly and

+countless others who have

+experienced tragedy.
+It is unfortunate that a rumor would

+The statement also said

+Kevin Sharkey hadn't responded to an offer to serve

+as head an advisory council

+and then urged Sharkey to

+"maintain the heritage" and

+accept, though Sharkey said

+there is no committee for

+"I'm very upset, if only for

+the one fact they would try to

+pretend that they have a love

+for Molly, and she might be

+shedding tears from heaven,'

+Sharkey said.
+"I'm sure she

+does have tears from heaven,

+but they're over what they've

+Since Molly's House, 430

+S.E.
+Osceola St., opened in

+1996, the Sharkeys have alternated three-year terms on

+the board.
+The house was a

+dream of their daughter Molly, who died in 1992 after a

+six-year battle with leuke-

+They never had an agreedone to her house."

+him to head up.